kfranklin93/Unit2-Unit3-Web-TakeHome/README.md

 1. Navigate into the project folder.
 1. Run `npm install` to download the project's dependencies.
 1. Run `npm run api` to start the "quotes" API locally on `http://localhost:3333/api/quotes`.
-1. Run `npm run react` to build the React project and serve it on `http://localhost:1234`.
+1. Open a new terminal window at the same directory and run `npm run react` to build the React project and serve it on `http://localhost:1234`.
 1. Run `npm test` to run tests using Cypress (optional).

 ## Task A

 ### Task A Summary

-Complete eight callbacks so the React app is able to work like in [this video](https://youtu.be/IGB39rc4SZA).
+Complete eight tasks so the React app is able to work like in [this video](https://youtu.be/IGB39rc4SZA).

 ### Task A Instructions

 - Read `server.js` to understand how each endpoint works.
-Testing the API with [Postman](https://www.postman.com/downloads/) before starting to write code is highly recommended.
 The project has no database, so restarting the `api` script returns the quotes to their original state.

-- There is a total of **eight callbacks** (tasks 1 through 8) that need to be completed.
+- There is a total of **eight tasks** (tasks 1 through 8) that need to be completed.
 They are found inside the `Container.js` and `Form.js` components.
-Each callback includes a log statement with specific instructions.
+Each tasks includes a log statement with specific instructions.
 You can tackle the tasks in any order you wish.
-You do _not_ need to touch any code outside of these callbacks.
+You do _not_ need to touch any code outside of the tasks.

 ## Task B (optional)